 Market and Performance review

-A dovish tone from the Central Banks across the globe and supportive comments from G-20 meeting improved investor confidence.
-Accommodative monetary policy is back on the agenda of the major central banks, this will increase the share of negative yielding assets, and will remain a tailwind for spread products.
-Better risk-adjusted return potential in Investment Grade and the higher-rated segment of High Yield credit given the slowdown in global economy.
+A dovish tone from central banks across the globe and progress in trade wars and Brexit have led to improved investor confidence.
+Accommodative monetary policy is back on the major central banks’ agendas: this will increase the proportion of negative-yielding assets, but will act as a tailwind for spread products.